blackbaud/uat-kit/content/walkthroughs/xpaths/index.md

 When you navigate between different areas, ***Blackbaud CRM*** stores previous pages in the HTML but marks them as hidden.
 If a user tries to navigate to a previously visited panel, it loads much faster because panel components are stored in the browser.

-When you hover the mouse over the child "contentpanel," only one results in the browser highlighting an element.
-The contentpanels that do not result in a browser highlight include <code>x-hide-display</code> in their <code>class</code> attribute and are not displayed in the browser.
+When you hover the mouse over the child <code>contentpanel</code> elements, only one results in the browser highlighting an element.
+The elements that do not result in a browser highlight include <code>x-hide-display</code> in their <code>class</code> attribute and are not displayed in the browser.

 ![CRMContentPanelHiddenPanels](/assets/img/XPaths/CRMContentPanelHiddenPanels.PNG)